alexmerelus/IAM-Cloud-Project/README.md

 🌥️ Today, I'm peeling back the layers of the IAM project I've been working on for my AWS cloud resume.
 If you've been curious about how Im trying to display a visit count on the index page of my website, but it looks like this is going to be more complex that neccessary so im going to pivot to a different feature that still takes advantage of the Lambda and Api gateway.

 ### 1. **Integration with DynamoDB**:
 The first feature was the DynamoDB - Amazon's managed NoSQL database service.
 Specifically, I wanted to set up a table named 'ResumeVisitCounter' for this.

-### 2. **The Aim of the Game**:
-Designed to be a visit tracker for my resume site so that every time someone checks out my site, this function makes sure it's noted.
+This was designed to be a visit tracker for my resume site so that every time someone checks out my site, this function makes sure it's noted.

 ### 3. **How's it Work?**:
 Every time the function’s called upon, it should make a change in the DynamoDB table.
-- The'SiteName' get updated and the 'ResumeSite' value is changed.
-- Each change increase the 'VisitCount' by one, counting every person who visits.

-### 4. **And the Crowd Goes...**:
-After adding to the count, the function fetches the new count and generates a response to show the new number, in the form of a 200 status code and a JSON response.
+The 'SiteName' gets updated and the 'ResumeSite' value is changed and each change increase the 'VisitCount' by one, counting every person who visits.
+So after adding to the count, the function fetches the new count and generates a response to show the new number, in the form of a 200 status code and a JSON response.

-### 5. ** Big Picture **:
 - Every time someone lands on my resume page, this function gets a notified by the API Gateway.
 - Keeping the numbers in DynamoDB allows me to save the progress over time.

-🔍 **Pivoting**:
+😑😑😑  **Pivoting**:
-This felt like a great idea at the time but the way JSON and DynamoDB's number data type is setup, they dont recognize Decimal types the same and it led to a serialization error when trying to convert a Decimal directly to JSON.
+This felt like a great idea at the time but the way JSON and DynamoDB's number data type is setup, they dont recognize decimal types the same and it led to a serialization error when trying to convert a decimal directly to JSON.
 Basically like trying to fit a square peg into a round hole.
 A decimal object, straight from the database to JSON format wasnt possible.

 Alternate options,